FOREX-Euro steadies on persistent hopes for ECB action

 "However, no position size is anywhere close to large and for the most part positions are either shrinking or remaining flat, despite favourable price movements," he said.

+"The Australian dollar has been on a runaway train upward since they stopped cutting interest rates, but the wording of the RBA's Monetary Policy Statement will have a lot of influence," said Neal Gilbert, strategist at GFT, in emailed comments.

+"If they hint that further easing could be in store in the future, that may put a crimp in the never-ending rise.
+Being that Australia is a heavy exporting country, they get uncomfortable if their currency appreciates too much, so there may be a mention of the exchange rate in the statement," he added.

-The dollar index stood at 82.659, down from its high of 82.789 the day before but still well above a one-month low of 82.041 touched on Tuesday.
+The dollar index stood at 82.634, down from its overnight high of 82.789 but still well above a one-month low of 82.041 touched on Tuesday.
+(Additional reporting by Chikako Mogi; Editing by Eric Meijer)

 * OPEC estimated to be achieving 90 pct of targetted output cuts